Teach Kids Goals Are Like Gold

 Goals are like "gold."
 They deliver a tremendous return on investment (ROI).

-Not all goals are created equal.
+Keep in mind, not all goals are created equal.
 Good goals—often called SMART goals—are:

 Specific: They are clear, detailed, and easy to understand.
 Specific goals eliminate confusion.